Payment method:Cash, Paypal, Credit card

 On our Post Cruise Medieval Wonders Countryside Tour from Civitavecchia, you will have the opportunity to visit the remarkable medieval walled town of Tuscania with beguiling views, enjoy a tasty lunch in the tiny medieval fortified clifftop hamlet of Ceri, and visit the magnificent Castello Odescalchi in the historic lakeside town of Bracciano.

-Your personal English-speaking Stefano Rome Tours driver will meet you on the Pier next to your cruise ship at 9:00 AM, and bring you to your hotel in Rome at the conclusion of your debarkation countryside tour.
+Your personal English-speaking Stefano Rome Tours driver will meet you on the Pier next to your cruise ship at 9:00 AM, and bring you to your hotel in Rome by approximately 5 PM at the conclusion of your debarkation countryside tour.

 ** Please include your DROP-OFF HOTEL NAME and ADDRESS IN ROME in the MESSAGE BOX of your booking form.